Centris Residential Sales Statistics – September 2019

 Sales by property category

-As for plexes (2 to 5 dwellings), sales rose significantly by 18 per cent (371 transactions).
+As for plexes with 2 to 5 dwellings, sales rose by 11 per cent with a total of 386 transactions.

-Property prices across the CMA rose steadily for all three property categories in August.
+Property prices across the CMA rose significantly in September, particularly for condominiums and plexes.
+In fact, new records were set for all three property categories.

 Number of properties for sale